watson-developer-cloud/assistant-web-chat-service-desk-starter/src/flex/agentApp/README.md

 # Twilio Flex Watson Assistant Agent App

-This is a functioning Agent App integration between Watson Assistant and Twilio Flex.
+This is a functioning agent app integration between Watson Assistant and Twilio Flex.

 **Important:**  This is a reference implementation that provides an example of a fully functional integration.
 Make any necessary changes and perform robust testing before deploying this integration in production.